Don’t lose hope on Nigeria, NYCN tells youth

 He said June 12 should serve as a reminder to the youths not to relent in the ongoing struggle by well meaning Nigerians to reposition the country.

-Said he: “The NYCN today is a one united body.
+Said he: “The NYNC today is a one united body.
 We have never had it so good like this in history.
 We must go on with the struggle for the liberation of Nigeria.
-We the youth must ensure that the struggle of our heroes’ past should never be in vain.
+We the youth must ensure that the struggle of our heroes past should never be in vain.

 He said the permanent national secretariat of the NYCN would be ready in 18 months, explaining that the council decided to occupy a rented apartment for now to have a place of convergence where issues concerning youth development would be deliberated upon, pending the completion of its national secretariat.